-Alyssa is a partner in the firm’s Seattle office.
-She works closely with clients to address their business and legal needs regarding air quality, water resources, land use, greenhouse gas regulation, and hazardous wastes.
-She counsels agricultural, viticultural, timber and energy clients in evaluating and securing water rights in both the near- and long-term and also advises clients in permitting strategies for large infrastructure projects in a range of industries, including agricultural production, renewable energy facilities, natural gas-fired facilities, energy export facilities, and data centers.
+Alyssa is a partner in the firm's Seattle office.
+She works closely with clients to address their business and legal needs concerning water resources, carbon management, greenhouse gas regulation, air quality, and hazardous wastes.
+She counsels agricultural, timber and energy clients in evaluating and securing water rights in both the near- and long-term, including building and managing water banks.
+Alyssa also advises clients in compliance, due diligence and permitting strategies for large infrastructure projects in a range of industries, including wind and solar, battery storage, agricultural production, timberlands, and data centers.

-Alyssa has represented individuals, municipalities, public library systems, ports, and corporations before state regulatory agencies, administrative hearings boards and in state courts, working within the frameworks of the Washington state and federal Clean Air Act (CAA) the National Environmental Policy Act (NEPA), the Washington State Environmental Policy Act (SEPA), and the federal Clean Water Act (CWA).
+Alyssa has represented local businesses, national companies, transnational corporations, municipalities, public library systems, and ports before state regulatory agencies, administrative hearings boards and in state courts.
+She has extensive experience working with the frameworks of various state water codes, the Washington State and federal Clean Air Act (CAA) the National Environmental Policy Act (NEPA), the Washington State Environmental Policy Act (SEPA), and the federal Clean Water Act (CWA).
 She routinely works with state and local regulatory agencies in all aspects of her practice.

 Prior to private practice, Alyssa was a judicial clerk to the Honorable Marlin J. Appelwick of the Washington State Court of Appeals, Division 1.
 During law school, Alyssa interned for the Environmental Protection Section of the City of Seattle, and worked for the Rural Development Institute, now Landesa, which advises developing countries in land law and policy.

-- Listed, The Best Lawyers in America, Environmental Law, Natural Resources Law 2015 – 2021
+- Listed in The Best Lawyers in America® for Environmental Law, Natural Resources Law, 2015-2021

-- YMCA of Greater Seattle Camping Services Board of Managers Member, 2008-2015; continuing pro bono work
+- YMCA of Greater Seattle Camping Services Board of Mangers Member, 2008-2015

 - King County Legal Services Clinic Volunteer, 2008-2009